Developer Documentation

 const raw = Buffer.from(b64.trim(), 'base64'); // 32 bytes

-// const der = Buffer.concat([Buffer.from('302a300506032b6570032100','hex'), raw]);
+const der = Buffer.concat([Buffer.from('302a300506032b6570032100', 'hex'), raw]);

-// pubKey = createPublicKey({ key: der, format: 'der', type: 'spki' });
+pubKey = createPublicKey({ key: der, format: 'der', type: 'spki' });

 }

-function verifyCaptchaToken(tokenB64url) {
+function verifyCaptchaToken(token) {

-const payload = raw.subarray(64); // remainder
+const payload = Buffer.from(token.slice(0, lastPipe));

 return verify(null, payload, pubKey, sig);